owncloud/files_paperhive/README.md

 ![](https://github.com/mrow4a/files_paperhive/blob/master/screenshots/sharing_documents_1.png)

-The PaperHive documents in this shared folder allow legal sharing of the research intellectual property with a group or groups of users, giving an option to quickly redirect to the PaperHive page using the `Discuss` button in the file list, which additionally shows the current number of discussions online.
+The PaperHive documents in this shared folder allow copyright-compliant sharing of research publications with groups of users.
+By using the `Discuss` button in the file list a users is quickly redirected to the PaperHive page.
+The `Discuss` button also shows the current number of discussions online.

 ![](https://github.com/mrow4a/files_paperhive/blob/master/screenshots/sharing_documents_2.png)